m-reza-rahman/jakartaee-kubernetes/devops/README.md

 # CI/CD for Jakarta EE Applications with Kubernetes

 This demo will show how to do continous integration (CI)/continous delivery (CD) of Jakarta EE applications using Kubernetes.
-We will use Azure DevOps Pipelines for our demo but you could easily use Jenkins or any other DevOps tool.
+We will use GitHub Actions for our demo but you could easily use Jenkins or any other DevOps tool.

 ## Prerequisites